tristanmccarthy/mordhau-ec2/readme.md

 This set of Ansible scripts supports the provision and termination of a private Mordhau server running in Amazon Web Services (AWS).

 By default the server runs on a t2.micro instance which doesn't cost anything under Amazon's free tier accounts.
-Initial tests have shown that this size of instance is fine for a small group (5/6) playing horde or ffa.
+Initial tests have shown that this size of instance is fine for a couple of people playing with bots.
+This is fine for testing purposes but would need to be scaled up for a real server (see further customisation).

 Early version, will evolve to include integration with a build server (probably circleci) and a better ansible structure.
 Mostly followed the guide on the Mordhau forums here: https://mordhau.com/forum/topic/10348/dedicated-server-hosting-guide-linux/